koraykolburan/JavaScript_workBook/README.md

 # JavaScript_workBook_2024
- Take a fresh look to JavaScript.
+ Take a fresh look to JavaScript 2024.